danielisaila90/Manual_Testing_Portofolio/Final Project/README.md

 Test conditions:

-- leave the mandatory fields empty and verify that a contact cannot be added.
-- fill data only in mandatory fields and verify that an Emergency Contact is created.
-- fill data for all available fields and verify that an Emergency Contact is created.
+ leave the mandatory fields empty and verify that a contact cannot be added. fill data only in mandatory fields and verify that an Emergency Contact is created.- fill data for all available fields and verify that an Emergency Contact is created.

 ## 1.4 Test Design